Genre: Drama Thriller

 Starring: Chiwetel Ejiofor, Audrey Tautou, Sergi Lopez, Sophie Okonedo, Benedict Wong, Zlatko Buric

 I put movies into one of four categories: those I disliked and never want to see again; those I liked, but have no real desire to see again; those I liked and will want to revisit sometime; and those I will be in the store to buy on DVD the day they come out.
-Since writing this column, only a handful of new films have fallen into that last category: Moulin Rouge!, The Fellowship of the Ring, About a Boy, Lilo and Stitch and The Rules of Attraction.
+Since writing this column, only a handful of new films have fallen into that last category: Moulin Rouge!, About a Boy, Lilo and Stitch and The Rules of Attraction.
 To this list, I now add Stephen Frears' Dirty Pretty Things, which is, to date, the film to beat for my pick as the best of 2003 (and, yes, I know that the "serious" part of this year's film releases isn't quite upon us yet).

 Frears and screenwriter Steve Knight (whose previous credits are so obscure as to be almost nonexistent) have managed something close to the perfect balancing act between art and commerce; Dirty Pretty Things is one of those remarkable -- and rare -- movies that manages to satisfy the dictates of both.
 In fact, Frears hasn't made a movie this compelling since Sammy and Rosie Get Laid in 1987.
 And, if anything, Dirty Pretty Things is even better than that.